bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Now we were both ready and anxious to summit.
 We went through the break in the cliff band and slogged up to the ridge.
 Once on the ridge, Dinah couldn't stop smiling.
 The clear sky allowed us to take in the peaks around us, and the summit lay a short walk away.
 The highest point was on the edge of a precipitous drop.
 A cairn stood a few metres away.
 The summit register was a glass jar with a rusted lid.
 There were three entries for 2006 and a few for 2000.
 Nothing else.

 We took photos and looked around.
-I would have liked to explore the west ridge, but it was hot and we weren't exactly full of energy.
+I would have liked to explore the west ridge, but it was hot and we weren't full of energy.
 We headed back to the break in the cliff band and retraced our steps to the col.

 We followed the horse trail to Old Fort Creek.
 The trail ends 250 m downstream from the drainage and 400 m from the trail going over the east end of Wendell.
 We drank from the creek and filled our water bladders before continuing.